About us: what do we do, and how can we help?

 We believe you can increase your impact by much more than 1%, and it’ll take a lot less than 800 hours.

-Learn more about why we think your choice of career is the biggest ethical decision you’ll ever make and how we can help you have more impact.
+Learn more about why we think your choice of career is the biggest ethical decision you’ll ever make.

 What do we do?

-80,000 Hours provides research and support to help students and recent graduates move into careers that effectively tackle the world’s most pressing problems.
+80,000 Hours provides research and support to help talented people move into careers that tackle the world’s most pressing problems.

 We’re a nonprofit funded by philanthropic donations, and everything we provide is free.